About this strategy

 Domestic abuse and housing

-Women made up the vast majority making a formal homeless application.
-Where domestic abuse was the primary cause of homelessness.
-94% compared to 6% of clients being men.
+Women made up the vast majority making a formal homeless application where domestic abuse was the primary cause of homelessness.
+This is 94% compared to 6% of clients being men.
 However, men made up 34% of total clients approaching the Housing Options service.
-A figure not shown in the number of men making formal homeless applications.
+This is a figure not shown in the number of men making formal homeless applications.
 Women made up 66% of clients approaching the Housing Options service.

 The proportion of households containing children approaching Housing Options citing domestic abuse has significantly increased.
 Households with children are more likely to make homeless applications than those without.
-There is a greater proportion of households with children making homeless applications (45%) compared to approaches to the service (27%).
+There's a greater proportion of households with children making homeless applications (45%) compared to approaches to the service (27%).

 Developing the strategy

-In 2021, we bought in the work of Imogen Blood Associates.
-Asking them to carry out and produce a detailed needs assessment of the domestic abuse services provided in Barnsley.
-Through stakeholder interviews, analysis of a range of service data and case studies, an online survey, and practice sharing discussions.
+In 2021, we brought in the work of Imogen Blood Associates.
+They carried out and produced a detailed needs assessment of the domestic abuse services provided in Barnsley.
+They carried out stakeholder interviews, analysis of a range of service data and case studies, an online survey, and practice sharing discussions.
 The needs assessment set out to assess the volume of domestic abuse in Barnsley.
-Also identify gaps in the current services offered for domestic abuse.
+They also identified gaps in the current services offered for domestic abuse.

 Carrying out the needs assessment met the Domestic Abuse Act’s requirement.
-Assessing the need for housing based domestic abuse support.
+They're assessing the need for housing-based domestic abuse support.
 Its findings helped to create this strategy and are continuing to help our approach for 2022/2023.

 This strategy will be a live document.
-Ensuring our priorities can correctly respond to the changing landscape of Domestic Abuse and the needs of victims.
+It will make sure our priorities can correctly respond to the changing landscape of domestic abuse and the needs of victims.

 Understanding the wider picture